Skip to content

 Summary

-You now have a basic understanding of how to use the ThinkGeo Map controls and can begin adding functionality to your own applications.
-Let's review what we've learned about the object relationships and how the pieces of ThinkGeo UI work together:
+You now have a basic understanding of how to use the ThinkGeo UI Maui controls and can begin adding functionality to your own applications.
+Let's review what we've learned about the object relationships and how the pieces of ThinkGeo UI Maui work together:

 1. A MapView is the fundamental control that contains all the other objects used to determine how the map is rendered.